connorwstein/connorwstein.github.io/_posts/2019-09-27-Coursera-Cryptography.md

 They can be as secure as the pseudo-random generator used to generate the stream however, and they are semantically secure assuming the PRG is secure.
 Without a MAC, stream ciphers still suffer from the malleability problem.
 From a practical standpoint, stream ciphers are hard to get right.
-In particular the requirements of a truly random PRG seed and never re-using the key stream bits can often attacked.
+In particular, the requirements of a truly random PRG seed and never re-using the key stream bits can often attacked.

-TODO: quick summary of key re-use attacks and seeding problems.

 ### Block Ciphers